8. Objects

 • Objects are a data type that can store multiple pieces of data as key:value pairs called properties

-• In other languages, they are referred to as dictionaries:
+• Objects are also referred to as dictionaries and hashmaps:

 // Arrays store values in an order